Special Sessions

 Presentations will range from the theoretical end, involving computer-assisted proofs, to the applied end, involving case studies based on experimental data.

-Organisers: John Cobb, University of Wisconsin, USA, jcobb2@math.wisc.edu; Anand Deopurkar, Australian National University; Sione Ma’u, University of Auckland, NZ; Hal Schenck, Auburn University, USA.
+Organisers: John Cobb (University of Wisconsin), jcobb2@math.wisc.edu, USA; Anand Deopurkar, Australian National University; Sione Ma’u, University of Auckland, NZ; Hal Schenck, Auburn University, USA.

 Brief Description: The goal of this meeting is to bring together experts in algebraic geometry and commutative algebra, with an emphasis on computations and applications.